MaxHalford/eaopt/README.md

 `gago` is designed to be flexible.
 You can change every parameter of the algorithm as long as you implement functions that use the correct types as input/output.
 A good way to start is to look into the source code and see how the methods are implemented, I've made an effort to comment it.
 If you want to add a new generic operator (initializer, selector, crossover, mutator, migrator), then you can simply copy and paste an existing method into your code and change the logic as you please.
 All that matters is that you correctly implement the existing interfaces.

 If you wish to not use certain genetic operators, you can set them to `nil`.
-This is available for the `Crossover`, the `Mutator` and the `Migrator`.
+This is available for the `Crossover`, the `Mutator` and the `Migrator` (the other ones are part of minimum requirements).

 ## Using different types

-It works, documentation is coming.
+Some genetic operators target a specific type, these ones are prefixed with the name of the type (`Float`, `String`).
+The ones that don't have prefixes work with any types, which is down to the way they are implemented.
+Default configurations are available in `configuration.go`

 ## Documentation